 Our hearts and thoughts go out to the people who have been affected by this unprecedented event and we truly appreciate the healthcare workers, local communities and agencies, and governments around the world who are on the front line working to contain this pandemic.
 Please know that we are vigilantly monitoring the COVID-19 situation around the clock and have precautions in place to ensure we do everything possible to reduce risk and support the health and safety of members, providers, colleagues, and others with whom we work collaboratively.

-- Our office locations across Wisconsin remain open by appointment only until further notice.
-Inclusa colleagues continue to work remotely, where possible, to support social distancing practices necessary to limit the spread of COVID-19.
-Internal face-to-face meetings have been suspended for the remainder of 2020.
+- Our office locations across Wisconsin continue to be open by appointment only and will remain this way until further notice.
+Inclusa colleagues continue to work remotely where possible, to support the social/physical distancing practices necessary to limit the spread of COVID-19.

 lnclusa will continue to partner with members, providers, and other stakeholders to ensure the stability and sustainability of our exceptional provider network.
 While operations may look different—and vary by region— as we respond to this evolving situation, please rest assured that our commitment to our members, providers, colleagues, and community partners remains the same.
 We’re all in this together.